Frogpants/portfolio_2025/_posts/2025-01-27-full-stack-reflection.md

 toc: true
 comments: true
 layout: post
-title: Ful Stack Reflection
+title: Full Stack Reflection
 ---
-# User Profile Feature Review
+# User Profile Feature Blog

 ## Purpose of the Group's Program
 Our group's project is a social media platform designed to foster community engagement and holiday gifts shared among each other.
 It integrates both frontend and backend components, ensuring seamless user interactions through a well-structured API and an intuitive UI.